Georgia Catastrophic Personal Injury Lawyers

 Many may require constant supervision or assistance even while performing routine activities such as dressing, eating or walking.
 Catastrophic injuries may be caused by a variety of traumatic events such as car accidents, slip-and-fall accidents, workplace incidents and fires.
 The experienced Atlanta personal injury lawyers at Grant Law Office have a long and successful track record of helping seriously injured victims obtain fair and full compensation for all their significant losses.
 We understand the long-term repercussions of these injuries and the ongoing expenses victims and their families can expect.

-Catastrophic injuries include all those types of injuries that occur suddenly and cause long-term or lifelong injury.
+Catastrophic injuries include all types of injuries that occur suddenly and cause long-term or lifelong injury.
 It is common for catastrophic injuries to involve damage to vital organs or other bodily systems.
 The following are some of the most common examples of catastrophic injuries:

 - Amputation: Limb amputations often occur during a car accident or an on-the-job accident.
 Amputees also need extensive treatment, care as well as costly prosthetics.